-Integrate water sensitive Urban Design (WSUD) into the streetscape to treat stormwater runoff opportunities in line with the 30-Year Plan for Greater Adelaide.
+Integrate water sensitive Urban Design (WSUD) into the streetscape to treat stormwater runoff pedestrian movement between the two areas and create the foundation for future commercial opportunities in line with the 30-Year Plan for Greater Adelaide.

 It is important that surface water run-off be dealt with before it enters the stormwater system.
 Planting areas have been proposed along Magill Road at strategic locations to capture stormwater to nourish proposed new trees and plants.